FATCA Exemption: Who Qualifies & How to Avoid Reporting

 What If I Haven’t Filed a FATCA Report Yet?

-However, if you haven’t filed a FATCA report yet, don’t panic.
-As long as you were unaware that you needed to file, you can use the IRS Streamlined Filing Procedures to become compliant without facing any harsh penalties.
+If you haven’t filed a FATCA report yet, don’t panic.
+As long as you were unaware that you needed to file, you can use the Streamlined Filing Procedures to become compliant without facing any harsh penalties.
+You can file three years of tax returns and six years of FBARs penalty-free using this program.

 Still Have Questions Regarding FATCA Exemptions?
 We Can Help!

-FATCA is an extremely complicated endeavor, impacting a broad spectrum of foreign individuals.
-Some of these individuals will be more affected than others, and some are not directly impacted at all.
-Taxpayers should understand what these changes mean for them, as well as their tax filing obligations.
+FATCA reporting is an extremely complicated endeavor, impacting a broad range of foreign individuals.
+Some individuals will be more affected than others, and some are not directly impacted.
+Taxpayers should understand what these changes mean for them and their tax filing obligations.

 If you’re ready to be matched with a Greenback accountant, click the get started button below.
 For general questions on expat taxes or working with Greenback, contact our Customer Champions